tenta-browser/chromium-crosswalk/net/docs/crash-course-in-net-internals.md

-# A Crash Course in Debugging with about:net-internals
+# A Crash Course in Debugging with chrome://net-internals

-This document is intended to help get people started debugging network errors with about:net-internals, with some commonly useful tips and tricks.
+This document is intended to help get people started debugging network errors with chrome://net-internals, with some commonly useful tips and tricks.
 This document is aimed more at how to get started using some of its features to investigate bug reports, rather than as a feature overview.